Above: This is a graphic rendering of the

 alternatives, including the "No Action" option.

-associated with the EIS are available for viewing in the
+associated with the EIS and the project in general are available for viewing in the

 State Department of Ecology SEPA page for more information on

 the preparation of an EIS.